econaxis/text-rendering/README.md

 There is absolutely no optimization done here.
 That means all data is sent to the GPU on each frame, even if the text does not change.

+# Motivation

+When debugging, I often wanted two, scrollable views to `stdout` that I could cross-reference.
+Having to scroll up/down large amounts of text was inconvenient and mentally overwhelming.

+This is a first-attempt solution to part of that problem -- text rendering.
+The side-by-side textbox shows what my intended solution would be.